 There are those that argue Le Mans isn’t the same these days, that the installation of two chicanes on the Mulsanne Straight in 1990 neutered the famous French circuit.
 That’s all nonsense, of course.

-While drivers no longer have to contend with 400km/h+ top speeds, it remains one of the fastest and most difficult tracks in the world.
-Let 2015 winner Nick Hulkenberg take on a tour in the Porsche 919 Hybrid.
+While drivers no longer have to contend with 400km/h+ top speeds, it remains one of the fastest and most difficult tracks in the world that poses plenty of challenges for the likes of today's top-tier LMP1 cars.

 The uninformed may sneer at the inclusion of a circuit with only four turns, all of them left.
 But when you consider Indycars average upwards of 370km/h around the 4km oval you get some idea of the challenge involved.